k4yt3x/Evanesco/README.md

 ## Usage

+> [!TIP]
+> You may want to run Evanesco with administrator privileges so you can hide other windows that are running with administrator privileges.

 1. [Download](https://github.com/k4yt3x/Evanesco/releases) and extract Evanesco.
 2. Double-click the `Evanesco.exe` file to launch the GUI application.
 3. Click to select windows or processes.
 You can press and hold `Shift` to select multiple continuous processes or press and hold `Ctrl` to select multiple individual processes.